Mathematics (MATH) Courses

 MATH 261 STATISTICAL REASONING IN THE SECONDARY CLASSROOM (3-0-3)(F/S).
 Laboratory-based course that addresses the statistical processes of formulating questions, collecting and analyzing data, and interpreting results.
 Through activities and projects, students will use modern statistical methods while learning about social and classroom issues affecting the teaching and learning of secondary level statistics.
 PREREQ: MATH 143 or MATH 157.

 MATH 275 MULTIVARIABLE AND VECTOR CALCULUS (4-0-4)(F,S,SU).
 Vector algebra and geometry, functions of several variables, partial and directional derivatives, gradient, chain rule, optimization, multiple and iterated integrals.
 Parametric curves and surfaces, vector fields, divergence and curl, line and surface integrals, Green’s, Stokes’ and divergence theorems.
-Use of software such as Maple or Mathematica for visualization, exploration and solutions of “real-world” problems.
-PREREQ: MATH 175 or MATH 176.
+Use of software such as Maple or Mathematica for visualization, exploration and solutions of real-world problems.
+PREREQ: MATH 175.

 MATH 291 PUTNAM PRACTICE I (1-0-1)(F).
 Solving problems from previous Putnam examinations and related problems.
 May be repeated once for credit.
 (Pass/Fail.)

 MATH 301 INTRODUCTION TO LINEAR ALGEBRA (3-0-3)(F,S).
 Linear algebra from a matrix perspective with applications from the applied sciences.
 Topics include the algebra of matrices, methods for solving linear systems of equations, eigenvalues and eigenvectors, matrix decompositions, vector spaces, linear transformations, least squares, and numerical techniques.
-PREREQ: MATH 175 or MATH 176.
+PREREQ: MATH 175.

 MATH 305 INTRODUCTION TO ABSTRACT ALGEBRA AND NUMBER THEORY (3-0-3)(F,S).
 Division algorithm.
 Greatest common divisor and Euclidean algorithm.
 Solving linear modular equations, Chinese Remainder Theorem, Primitive roots, solving modular quadratic equations.
 Introduction to group theory: motivation, definitions and basic properties.
 Finite cyclic groups, permutation groups, isomorphisms, Lagrange’s Theorem.
-PREREQ: MATH 187 or MATH 189.
+PREREQ: MATH 189 and COREQ MATH 287.

 MATH 314 FOUNDATIONS OF ANALYSIS (3-0-3)(F,S).
 The real number system, completeness and compactness, sequences, continuity, foundations of the calculus.
-PREREQ: MATH 176 and MATH 287.
+PREREQ: MATH 287.

 MATH 333 DIFFERENTIAL EQUATIONS WITH MATRIX THEORY (4-0-4)(F,S,SU).
 Use of differential equations to model phenomena in sciences and engineering.
 Solution of differential equations via analytic, qualitative and numerical techniques.
 Linear and nonlinear systems of differential equations.
 Introduction to matrix algebra, determinants, eigenvalues, and solutions of linear systems.
 Laplace transforms.
-PREREQ: MATH 175 or MATH 176.
+PREREQ: MATH 175.

 MATH 360 ENGINEERING STATISTICS (3-0-3)(F,S).
 Calculus based survey of statistical techniques used in Engineering.
 Data collection and organization, basic probability distributions, sampling, confidence intervals, hypothesis testing, process control, simple regression techniques, design of experiments.
 Emphasis on examples and applications to engineering, including product reliability, robust design and quality control.
 Credit cannot be earned for both MATH 360 and MATH 361.
-PREREQ: MATH 175 or MATH 176.
+PREREQ: MATH 175.

 MATH 361 PROBABILITY AND STATISTICS I (3-0-3)(F,S,SU).
 Calculus- based treatment of probability theory, random variables, distributions, conditional probability, central limit theorem, descriptive statistics, estimation, tests of hypotheses, and regression.
 Differs from MATH 360 by providing more thorough coverage of theoretical foundations and wider variety of applications drawn from natural and social sciences as well as engineering.
 Credit cannot be earned for both MATH 360 and MATH 361.
-PREREQ: MATH 175 or MATH 176.
+PREREQ: MATH 175.

 MATH 365 INTRODUCTION TO COMPUTATIONAL MATHEMATICS (3-0-3)(F,S).
 Uses Matlab and Maple software packages from a problem-oriented perspective with examples from the applied sciences.
 Matrix computations, solving linear systems, interpolation, optimization, least squares, discrete Fourier analysis, dynamical systems, computational efficiency, and accuracy.
 Emphasis on critical thinking and problem solving using both numerical and symbolic software.
-PREREQ: MATH 301 or MATH 333.
+PREREQ: MATH 265 or CS 121 or programming course, and MATH 301 or MATH 333.

 MATH 387 INTRODUCTION TO COMBINATORICS (3-0-3)(S)(Odd years).
 Covers basic enumerative techniques and fundamentals of graph theory.
 Additional content may include further topics in enumerative techniques or graph theory, extremal combinatorics, Ramsey theory, the probabilistic method, or combinatorial algorithms.
-PREREQ: MATH 187 or MATH 189.
+PREREQ: MATH 189.

 MATH 401 SENIOR THESIS IN THE MATHEMATICAL SCIENCES (1-0-1)(F,S)(FF).
 Independent mathematical work in an active and modern subject area of the mathematical sciences, guided by an official research faculty member in the department of mathematics and culminating in a written thesis presented in an appropriate public forum.
 PREREQ: Senior standing and PERM/INST.